framely/community/docs/guide/README.md

 # From Beginner to Master
-The OpenCUI platform is designed to help you build conversational user interface for your service, and we assume that the service is defined and implemented separately.
-Once the service is declared on [the platform](https://build.opencui.io), you can build the conversational user interface for those services declaratively.
+OpenCUI is a platform that helps you build conversational user interface for your services.
+It assumes that your services are defined and implemented separately.
+Once you declare your services on the [platform](https://build.opencui.io), you can build the conversational user interface for them declaratively.

-To fully utilize OpenCUI, one needs to understand its type-based conceptual model, which is a sharp deviation from the popular flow-based approach.
-We have created a set of tutorials that will guide you through the steps of understanding the conceptual model and becoming skilled in utilizing OpenCUI to create outstanding conversational experiences.
+To get the most out of OpenCUI, it is important to understand its type-based conceptual model.
+This is a significant departure from the more popular flow-based approach.
+We have created a set of tutorials that will walk you through the steps of understanding the conceptual model and becoming proficient in using OpenCUI to create outstanding conversational experiences.

 #### [Sign up](signingup.md)
-Before we fully open up, we required you signup first so that we can get some idea on how we can help you.
-All you need is a GitHub account, ideally with your email verified.
+We're still in beta, so we need you to sign up first.
+This will help us get to know you better and make sure you have the best possible experience.
+All you need is a GitHub account, and it's best if your email is verified.

 #### [Clone a simple chatbot](start-with-clone.md)
-Cloning an existing project is the fastest way to start play with it.
-This guide show you how to clone a simple chatbot, and then how to test its behavior using the builtin **Debug** tool.
+Here's a quick way to get started: clone an existing project.
+This guide will walk you through the steps of cloning a simple chatbot and testing its behavior using the built-in debug tool.

 #### [Build a simple chatbot](pingpong.md)
-This guide walks you through how to create the simple chatbot introduced in the previous guide.
+This guide will walk you through the process of creating the simple chatbot that was introduced in the previous guide.

 #### [Reuse a full-stack component](use-hours.md)
 Importing a module is another way to reuse existing work on OpenCUI.
 Modules are reusable conversational components based on their service interface.
 A full stack component is a module paired with a compatible provider.
-In this guide, we will show you how to add functionality to your chatbot by reusing a full-stack module.
+This guide will show you how to add functionality to your chatbot by reusing a full-stack module.

 #### [Build a full-stack component](build-service.md)
-This guide show you how to develop the module and provider we introduced in previous guide.
+This guide will show you how to develop the module and provider that were introduced in the previous guide.

 #### [Deploy a chatbot](quickstart-channel.md)
-Using Messenger as example, this guide shows you how to configure chatbot and channel so that they point to each other.
-After going through this, your chatbot will be available in Messenger.
+Using Messenger as an example, this guide will show you how to configure chatbot and channel so that they point to each other.
+Once you have completed these steps, your chatbot will be available in Messenger.

 #### [OpenCUI workflow](opencui-flow.md)
-We use a Git-like version control system to make it easy for builder to collaborate on the structured definition of the chatbot.
+OpenCUI uses a Git-like version control system to make collaboration on projects easy.
+This guide will show you the workflow for using it.

 For the impatient, [you can get started now](https://build.opencui.io).